cansavvy/DataTrail_ReOrg/docs/no_toc/06_sharing_results_09_pull_requests.md

 ### Sending a pull request

-Now you have successfully forked _jtleek_'s `newproject` repo, cloned it to RStudio Cloud and made some edits.
+Now you have successfully forked _jtleek_'s `newproject` repo, cloned it to Posit Cloud and made some edits.
 You have added, committed, and pushed those changes to your own fork.
 The next step is to send a pull request to the user who created the original repo.
 To do this you should go to the website with your fork.
 Now you can click on the "Pull requests" tab for your repo.

 ![Click on the pull requests tab for your forked repo](https://docs.google.com/presentation/d/1rAdjBMcFWTOfvlxLyq9RATYLuO6gH8kq5mMLGS4bzzM/export/png?id=1rAdjBMcFWTOfvlxLyq9RATYLuO6gH8kq5mMLGS4bzzM&pageid=g37f6e5b9b9_0_61)